saimani008/My_projects/README.md

 # My_projects
-This contains all my projects that i had done
+This repository contains information about all my projects that I had done.